thespragg/Shoal/README.md

 name: full-stack
 description: A stack containing all of the services
 services:
-  - shoal-frontend # all soft & hard dependencies will be satisfied
+  - shoal-frontend # all dependencies will be satisfied
 overrides:
   shoal-backend-1:
     env: